bogumilkorek/cudomisie/readme.md

 - Additional frontend validation including regular expressions (HTML5 + Javascript)
 - Soft delete for products and categories with ability to restore
 - Database structure allows to change products and shipping methods without messing order history
+- Send e-mail to dev when queue failed, or exception occured

 ## 2. Structure
 - Database seeders